Scientific Name

 Origin

-This succulent is native to South Africa.
+Euphorbia polygona is native to South Africa.
 It occurs on gravelly flats to stony slopes among karroid scrub from Seweweekspoort and Calitzdorp to Makhanda, also known as Grahamstown.

 Description

-Euphorbia polygona is a much-branched succulent with grey-green stems with obscure tubercles fused vertically into 7 to 20 prominent, wing-like angles, usually with groups of 2 to 5 spines arising in the axil of each tubercle.
-The stems are cylindrical-clavate and grow up to 6.6 feet (2m) tall and 6 inches (15 cm) in diameter.
-Spines are up to 1.6 inches (4 cm) long.
-The tiny leaves are soon deciduous.
-Many cyathia appear around the apex of each branch, 1 to 3 on each persistent peduncle in the axil of the tubercle.
-They are up to 0.3 inches (0.7 cm) in diameter, with five entire red to dark purple glands.
-Fruit are densely hairy capsules, up to 0.25 inches (0.6 cm) in diameter, with one seed in each cell.
+Many cyathia appear around the apex of each stem, 1 to 3 on each persistent peduncle in the axil of the tubercle.
+They can reach up to 0.3 inches (0.7 cm) in diameter and have five entire red to dark purple glands.
+The fruits are densely hairy capsules, about 0.25 inches (0.6 cm) in diameter, and have one seed in each cell.
 This species is dioecious, with male and female flowers occurring on different plants.

 Hardiness